Jordan flag Jordan: Economic outline

 Jordan faces significant challenges such as high unemployment, accessibility to affordable basic goods and services, and economic inequality.
 In addition to Palestinian refugees, Jordan has been contending with a substantial influx of refugees, notably from Syria, which could further strain already limited resources.
-Jordan also has to deal with a high unemployment rate, that rose further to 19.2% by the end of 2022 (World Bank), a high poverty rate and high levels of inequality.
+Jordan also has to deal with a high unemployment rate, at around 21% in 2024 (IMF), a high poverty rate and high levels of inequality.
 Unemployment affects university degree holders and women much more negatively, further contributing to inequalities.

 Source: IMF – World Economic Outlook Database, 2016